Alzheimer's Disease & Dementia

 Major advances in the understanding of the pathogenesis of Alzheimer’s disease (AD), the most common form of dementia, have occurred over recent years, but the need for truly disease-modifying therapies remains.
 Novel pharmacotherapy strategies under investigation include the repurposing of medications used to treat non-AD illnesses and multi-target-directed ligands, offering promise in this challenging treatment landscape.

-Browse video highlights and short articles from the conference hub, providing insights into the latest updates from major conferences and peer-reviewed articles from the journal portfolio.
-This is complimented by a range of educational activities from our expert faculty, with patient outcomes at the forefront.
+Browse video highlights and short articles from the conference hub, providing insights into the latest updates from major conferences and peer-reviewed articles from our journal touchREVIEWS in Neurology.
+This is complimented by a range of educational activities developed in collaboration with our leading expert faculty.

 Our supporting partners do not constitute an endorsement of the content on this page.